cvs-health/testilo/README.md

 const scoredReport = score(scorer, rawReport);
 ```

 The first argument to `score()` is a scoring function.
 In this example, it has been obtained from a JSON file in the Testilo package, but it could be a custom function.
-The second argument to `score()` is a report object; typically, it would be obtained from
+The second argument to `score()` is a report object.

 A module can invoke `multiScore` in this way: